UPDATED: MAY 04, 2023 | 3 MIN READ

 Car insurance is an absolute necessity if you drive.
-In most states, it’s literally law.
+In most states, it’s the law.
 Car insurance protects you and others from paying out for injury or loss of a vehicle.
-The average cost of damage to vehicles involved in a car accident is a little under $5000.
+The average cost of damage to vehicles involved in a car accident is under $5000.

-However, there are many reasons you may be in this situation, so we’re going to take a dive into the “whys” and more importantly, the “hows”.
+However, you may be in this situation for many reasons, so we’ll dive into the whys and, more importantly, the hows.

 Can I Get Car Insurance Without a Driver’s License?